awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-artifact.md

 Only an administrator in the AWS Organizations management account can disable trusted access with AWS Artifact\.

-You can disable trusted access using only the Organizations console or tools\.
+You can disable trusted access using only the Organizations tools\.

 AWS Artifact requires trusted access with AWS Organizations to work with organization agreements\.
 If you disable trusted access using AWS Organizations while you are using AWS Artifact for organization agreements, it stops functioning because it cannot access the organization\.
 Any organization agreements that you accept in AWS Artifact remain, but can't be accessed by AWS Artifact\.
 The AWS Artifact role that AWS Artifact creates remains\.
 If you then re\-enable trusted access, AWS Artifact continues to operate as before, without the need for you to reconfigure the service\.